 |SYS 53000 - Practical Systems Thinking - Engineers, social scientists, and managers frequently bring people and technology together to address complex problematic situations in an equitable way that benefits people and the environment.
 Multiple systems concepts and methods have been developed to address these situations, and typical courses in systems focus on a relatively small portion of the rich assortment of available approaches to addressing systems problems.
 This course introduces students to multiple systems concepts and methods via readings and class discussion.
 The students then apply these concepts and methods on team-based projects.
 The course will emphasize critical thinking about how the concepts and methods are applicable to the problematic situations of the projects and how well the project teams were able to perform the required activities.|

 Degree Seeking Students

-Purdue students will receive an official certificate once courses are successfully completed.
+Purdue students seeking a graduate degree will receive an official certificate once all required courses for the program are successfully completed.

 To enroll as a certificate-only student, go to the Purdue Graduate School website.
 In the program details sections, choose "Systems" as the selected graduate major and "Systems Graduate Certificate" for the Degree Objective.

 Credits from the Graduate Certificate in Systems can be transferred to the full master’s in Systems Engineering if non-degree seeking students choose to pursue a degree in the future.

 For more information, please email EngrOnline@purdue.edu.